PharoClub/pharoclub.github.io/README.md

-# pharoclub.github.io
+# Pharo Club

-A website for Pharo Club
+The Ukrainian branch of Pharo open source community.